-High school students between grades 9-12 are eligible to participate in ACCTech Program.
+High school students in grades 9-10 are eligible to participate in ACCTech Program.
 The ACCTech program is comprised of career and technical education (CTE) classes that qualify for credit toward both high school and credit-in-escrow toward college graduation requirements.
 These courses give you a chance to explore career options and areas you are interested in while banking college credit that will count toward a workforce degree or certificate.

 ACCTech classes are offered in local high schools by qualified high school instructors.
 Participating high schools offer a variety of ACCTech classes to appeal to students’ diverse interests.
 Click on Articulations button for ACCTech offerings by program and high school.

 There is no cost to take a ACCTech class in high school.

 Complete the ACCTech steps to begin accumulating ACCTech credits. Â Once the ACCTech steps have been completed, students can keep track of credits earned in an online portfolio.